Saturday, August 30, 2008

 • You could write a book about Brando's problems

-• Charlie Sheen almost died
+• Martin Sheen almost died

 • I wonder how much of Dennis Hopper was acting?